gregorybesson/ai-isolation-game/heuristic_analysis.md

 Playing Matches:
 ----------
-  Match 1:   Student   vs   Random    	Result: 17 to 3
+  Match 1:   Student   vs   Random    	Result: 76 to 24
-  Match 2:   Student   vs   MM_Null   	Result: 17 to 3
+  Match 2:   Student   vs   MM_Null   	Result: 81 to 19
-  Match 3:   Student   vs   MM_Open   	Result: 14 to 6
+  Match 3:   Student   vs   MM_Open   	Result: 62 to 38
-  Match 4:   Student   vs MM_Improved 	Result: 13 to 7
+  Match 4:   Student   vs MM_Improved 	Result: 64 to 36
-  Match 5:   Student   vs   AB_Null   	Result: 17 to 3
+  Match 5:   Student   vs   AB_Null   	Result: 75 to 25
-  Match 6:   Student   vs   AB_Open   	Result: 15 to 5
+  Match 6:   Student   vs   AB_Open   	Result: 67 to 33
-  Match 7:   Student   vs AB_Improved 	Result: 14 to 6
+  Match 7:   Student   vs AB_Improved 	Result: 66 to 34

 Results:
 ----------
-Student             76.43%
+Student             70.14%
 ```
 ### Analysis
-The results have been tested 5 times on tournaments of 20 games.
-They show an average improvement of 10% compared to the improved heuristic.
+The results have been tested 2 times on tournaments of 100 games.
+They show an average improvement of 3% compared to the improved heuristic.
 It seems that I'm on the right way: Being moderately aggressive while taking the center of the board into account has a positive impact on my AI success, which seems to me quite logical, as these squares are the ones giving the highest number of options for the future moves.
+But it remains a little bit less than the aggressive option.

 # Heuristic 3: Aggressive player while 60% of the game board is free, then becoming less aggressive keeping the center
 ## Description